preesm/preesm.github.io/_tutos/06-advancedmemory.md

 6. Save and close the graph.
 7. Run the workflow on the 4core.scenario.

 Once the workflow completes its execution, open the log of the memory scripts.
 Now that the read_only annotation is associated to the input port of the Sobel actor, all matches created by the memory script were applied by the optimization process.
-As a result, only 2 buffer remain after the optimization process for a total of 209088 bytes.
+As a result, only 2 buffers remain after the optimization process for a total of 209088 bytes.

 The next section presents the positive impact of this memory optimization process on the performance of the application as well as code modifications to apply before compiling and running the generated code.